Kar3n33/ReadMeGenerator/ReadMe.md

-# My Project Name: ReadMe Generator
+# My Project Name: ReaMe Generator
 ## License
   MIT

 ## Description
-  Answer a series of questions using node.js to generate a ReadMe file for your projects.
+  Answer a series of questions in the node.js terminal to generate a ReadMe file for your project.

 ## Table of Contents: